 Dentures and partial dentures are removable replacements for a patient’s missing teeth.
 While they are not permanent fixtures in your mouth, dentures require the same care as natural teeth.
 If you’ve lost all of your natural teeth, whether from gum disease, tooth decay or injury, replacing missing teeth will benefit your appearance and your health.
 That’s because dentures make it easier to eat and speak better than you could without teeth—things that people often take for granted.

 When you lose all of your teeth, facial muscles can sag, making you look older.
-Dentures can help fill out the appearance of your face and profile.
+Phoenix dentures can help fill out the appearance of your face and profile.
 They can be made to closely resemble your natural teeth so that your appearance does not change or they can be made even to improve the look of your smile.

 There are a few different types of dentures available.
 Conventional dentures are a fully removable denture that is made and placed in your mouth after the remaining teeth are removed and tissues have healed, which may take several months.
 Immediate dentures are removable dentures that are inserted on the same day that the remaining teeth are removed.
-Your dentist will take measurements and make models of your jaw during a preliminary visit.
+Your Phoenix dentist will take measurements and make models of your jaw during a preliminary visit.
 You don’t have to be without teeth during the healing period, but may need to have the denture relined or remade after your jaw has healed.

 Sometimes some of your teeth can be saved to preserve your jawbone and provide stability and support for the denture.
 In this case you will receive what is called an overdenture.
 An overdenture fits over a small number of remaining natural teeth after they have been prepared by your dentist.